yomark14/yomark14/README.md

 3. Typescript
 4. PHP and Mysql or SqlServer.
 5. Java and Springboot.
-- 👯 I’m looking to collaborate on projects for develop web pages and applicatives mobile....
+- 👯 I’m looking to collaborate on projects for develop web pages and applicatives mobile.
 ...**Thanks for reading**